polifonia-project/folk_ngram_analysis/README.md

 1.2. **Extracting patterns and counting their occurrences:**

-- For a user-selected musical feature, ```pattern_extraction_demo.ipynb``` uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique *n*-gram patterns from the input corpus.
-The default feature is 'diatonic_pitch_class'.
+- For a user-selected musical feature, ```/notebooks/pattern_extraction_demo.ipynb``` uses FoNN.pattern_extraction.NgramPatternCorpus class to extract all unique *n*-gram patterns from the input corpus.
+The default feature is 'diatonic_pitch_class' but other features can be selected by the user from the list above in Section 1.1.
-- Default input data is the MTC-ANN corpus feature sequence data at ```./mtc_ann_corpus/feature_sequence_data```, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN's feature extraction pipeline as described in section 1.2.
+- Default input data is the MTC-ANN corpus feature sequence data at ```./mtc_ann_corpus/feature_sequence_data```, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN's feature extraction pipeline as described in section 1.1.
 - A pattern is defined as a subsequence of length between 3 and 12 elements which occurs at least once in the corpus.
-All patterns occurring in the corpus following this definition are stored in an array.
+All patterns following this definition which occur in the corpus are stored in an array.
 Their occurrences in every tune in the corpus are counted and stored in a sparse matrix.
 These counts are weighted and converted to TF-IDF values to supress frequent-but-insignificant 'stop word' patterns.
 These outputs are the core input requirements for FoNN's similarity search tool; they are stored in ```./[corpus name]/pattern_corpus``` dir.

 1.3. **Pattern-based tune similarity**